DanielWinning/LaravelBase/README.md

 # Breezy

+When I'm setting up a new Laravel project, there tends to be a load of scaffolding and boring setup to be done first.
+Most of the time, I use the same general workflow and end up using the same tools on a number of different projects. *Breezy* aims to ease some of this setup by including most of my required tools from the start - including (in case you haven't guessed it), Breeze.

+I find that by default, Breeze is a bit messy - I don't want a load of auth components I'm never going to use again clogging up my components directory for example.
+I've *cleaned up* (I know, this is a bit subjective) the Breeze installation and installed a load of tools ready to go.
+Think of *Breezy* as a super minimal Laravel authentication setup with some handy little tools included.

 When you're setting up a new Laravel application, there tends to be a load of scaffolding and setup that needs to be done before you can actually get into building the meat and bones of your app.
 This aims to take care of some monotonous setup stages.
 It's a super easy, minimal fuss Breeze setup. *EasyBreezy* if you're a fan of shit names.